-Brexit is likely to affect some day-to-day consumer issues, particularly in a no deal scenario.
-In

-    such a no deal scenario, the departure of the UK from the EU is likely to create some confusion, and

-    on occasion difficulty, around your consumer rights and options.
+After the transition period ends, Brexit is likely to affect some day-to-day consumer issues.
+The departure of the UK from the EU may create some confusion, and on occasion difficulty, around your consumer rights and options.

-    Here you can find information on how services like banking, online shopping, food prices and energy

-    supply may be affected.
+Here you can find information on how services like banking, online shopping, food prices and energy supply may be affected.

 Government is working with our EU partners to help mitigate some of these matters further to help EU citizens where possible.